Login

 James A. Keith, Esq., a partner with Adams and Reese, LLP, specializes in education and administrative and employment law.
 He also serves as MSBA's General Counsel.
 He is a widely regarded expert, both nationally and locally, on special education matters in public school systems.
 He often represents school districts in state and federal courts on student matters related to the Individuals with Disabilities Education Act and §504 of the Rehabilitation Act of 1973.
 Keith serves as a board attorney for several Mississippi school districts and as a resource for superintendents and school boards across the state.
 He earned a degree in electrical engineering from Mississippi State University and a juris doctorate degree from the University of Mississippi, where he served as Managing Editor of the Mississippi Law Journal.

-Wednesday, January 21, 2026 MISSISSIPPI SCHOOL BOARDS ASSOCIATION
+Monday, June 08, 2026 MISSISSIPPI SCHOOL BOARDS ASSOCIATION

 Office: 380 Zurich Drive, Ridgeland, MS 39157